What are polar habitats?

 Polar habitats are located at the very top and very bottom of the Earth.
 They are cold, windy and have a lot of snow and ice.
 It’s even too cold for trees to grow.

 Tundra takes up a lot of the area of polar habitats.
 It’s the only place where any plants can grow, but the ground only thaws just enough for short grasses and moss – tree roots can’t go as far down into the ground as they need to because it’s frozen.
-Animals who live in polar regions have adapted by having thick fur or feathers, and hunting fish or each other rather than relying on plants.
+Animals who live in polar regions have adapted by having thick fur or feathers, and hunting fish or each other rather than relying on plants for food.

 Top 10 facts